 3.1 The Group holds a variety of Data relating to individuals, including customers and employees (also referred to as data subjects) which is known as Personal Data.
-The Personal Data held and processed by the Group is detailed within
+The Personal Data held and processed by the Group is detailed within the Fair Processing Notice at Appendix 2 hereto and the Data Protection Addendum of the Terms of and Conditions of Employment which has been provided to all employees.

-- 3.2 'Personal Data' is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by the Group. - 3.3 The Group also holds Personal data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
-This is 'Special Category Personal Data' or 'Sensitive Personal Data'.
+- 3.2 'Personal Data' is that from which a living individual can be identified either by that data alone or in conjunction with other data held by the Group. - 3.3 The Group also holds Personal data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
+This is 'Special Category Personal Data' or 'Sensitive Personal Data'. - 3.4 Under the UK GDPR, all individuals have the right to access, correct, and request the deletion of their personal data.
+These rights will be honoured in line with the Group's commitment to data protection and confidentiality.